Unbiased Guide to Carpet Tiles

 I’ve covered how to buy carpet in-depth, but carpet tiles are a unique floor.
 I’d still recommend browsing the carpet guide to learn what makes a carpet durable and it gives some shopping tips, but this guide will focus on only the tiles.

-There’s many things you might want to know:
+There are many things you might want to know:

 - carpet tiles vs wall to wall carpet